As specialists in girls’ education, we tailor our teaching to the way girls learn best.

-The GDST is a family of 25 girls’ schools, including 23 independent schools and two academies, across England and Wales.
-As all girls’ schools, we deliver innovative learning for girls aged three to eighteen.
-From nursery, primary and prep school, throughout secondary school and Sixth Form, they learn in an environment where every girl thrives.
+With 24 independent schools and two academies, the Girls’ Day School Trust (GDST) is the largest school group of its kind in the UK.
+We are specialists in girls’ education, tailoring our teaching to the way girls learn best and delivering innovative learning for girls aged three to eighteen.
+From nursery, primary and prep school, throughout secondary school, and Sixth Form, students learn in an environment where every girl thrives.

 We have four uncompromising principles that underpin all that we do.